Configure named locations in Azure Active Directory

 In the left pane, click Azure Active Directory.

 On the Azure Active Directory blade, in the Security section, click Conditional access.

 On the Conditional Access blade, in the Manage section, click Named locations.

-On the Named locations blade, in the menu on the top, click New locations.
+On the Named locations blade, click New location.

 On the New page, do the following:

 a.
-In the Name textbox, type a name for your named location.
+In the Name box, type a name for your named location.

 b.
-In the IP range textbox, type an IP range.
+In the IP ranges box, type an IP range.
 The IP range needs to be in the Classless Inter-Domain Routing (CIDR) format.

 c.
 Click Create.